atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 "Let me then assure you, lady Spilsbury," said I, "that no man worth a pinch of snuff was ever won by a lady’s drapery or diamonds.
 Nature ever does most execution when her operations are not impeded by the impertinent officiousness of art."

-“Odious Nature," replied she -- "charming Art! -- how you talk, my lord!"
+"Odious Nature," replied she -- "charming Art! -- how you talk, my lord!"

 "How you act, my lady, in direct opposition to what can alone render you irresistible!"

-“Oh! you monster" -- tapping me upon the cheek, -- "but you say this only to try us; I know you think quite otherwise. -- You handsome fellows love dearly to throw out bold assertions purely to be confuted. --"
+"Oh! you monster" -- tapping me upon the cheek, -- "but you say this only to try us; I know you think quite otherwise. -- You handsome fellows love dearly to throw out bold assertions purely to be confuted. --"

-“That is, you mean, to give you an opportunity of shewing your wit by answering; -- but take care, lady Spilsbury, many a woman in attempting to be a wit, has proved herself a downright fool."
+"That is, you mean, to give you an opportunity of shewing your wit by answering; -- but take care, lady Spilsbury, many a woman in attempting to be a wit, has proved herself a downright fool."

-“Now, that is so like him," said Miss Facely, "see what one gets by encouraging fellows” -- darting a sarcastical glance at Mrs. Mead, who modestly looked on the floor, and took out her handkerchief to hide her blushes. -- Why had not that woman strength to resist me? -- She was amiable enough before I knew lady Charlotte; -- but a woman who has surrendered to me, at discretion, I must despise -- 'tis ungenerous to despise her for a weakness to which I, myself, was instrumental, but I must not think about it. -- Why will women so often give us reason to look upon them with contempt?
+"Now, that is so like him," said Miss Facely, "see what one gets by encouraging fellows" -- darting a sarcastical glance at Mrs. Mead, who modestly looked on the floor, and took out her handkerchief to hide her blushes. -- Why had not that woman strength to resist me? -- She was amiable enough before I knew lady Charlotte; -- but a woman who has surrendered to me, at discretion, I must despise -- 'tis ungenerous to despise her for a weakness to which I, myself, was instrumental, but I must not think about it. -- Why will women so often give us reason to look upon them with contempt?
 Why will they not be all angels? --Life would be, indeed, a poor affair without them; but, certainly, if they were all virtuous, we might be brought to be content with one woman. -- I, even I, should have no objection to matrimony, were I sure that my wife would be never inconstant -- with a sensible, faithful, amiable friend, who would share all my joys, and alleviate all my cares, I should be supremely blest; to such a woman, Jack, willingly would I be married tomorrow; -- while I every day see crowds of females round me enslaved by the follies of the world, and deeply tainted by its vices how can I hope to find a woman answerable to my expectations? -- A fool I hate, and my blood rises at a w-----e.
 I like to converse with a woman of sense -- true -- but pry’thee do not therefore imagine that I am in love with her -- Ridiculous! --

 ---